hendecahedron/taraxacum/README.md

 #### Notes

+This library is the result of my notes taken while learning GA, which I'm still learning.

-I changed the name of this library from abl-ajr to Taraxacum which is also a corruption of the original Arabic, and dandelion is a corruption of the original French.
+I changed the name from abl-ajr to Taraxacum which is also a corruption of the original Arabic, and dandelion is a corruption of the original French.

 My first implementation of this used multimethods, then I rewrote it using an experimental dispatch system and I'll probably rewrite it again.